mcanlas/musical-improv-crash-course/song-structures/README.md

 # Song structures

+## Choosing a structure

+Most of the time, you won't know what song structure a scene will use.
+Even a scene with three characters may not be a trio if there are only two distinct perspectives \(i.e. multiple characters have the same perspective\).

+{% hint style="info" %}
+Commit like you will sing the whole song.
+{% endhint %}

+{% hint style="info" %}
+Sing the first eight lines.
+This allows one character to establish a verse and a chorus that fit together thematically.
+In a tagline song, it allows one person to decide if the song is frontline or backline.
+{% endhint %}

+## Off structure

+{% hint style="info" %}
+If you are not clear where in a song form you are with your scene partner or the accompanist, one strategy is to just start a very simple chorus.
+This will give everyone an opportunity to get back onto the same page.
+{% endhint %}

 ## Ending a song

 Every song will have either a chorus or a tagline.
 Songs are typically ended by elongating the last line or singing it twice.